 Plus they're all too terrified to actually do anything about it.

 Being based on Dungeons & Dragons, The Order of the Stick addresses this.
 It's notable that usually the heroes don't go 'kill evil and take their stuff', as a general rule.
 They have a quest to kill a very evil person, and have to fight and kill said evil person's minions.
 When resident Heroic Comedic Sociopath Belkar mentions it, the others look at him strangely.

-Recently an interesting case of values backlash has occurred.
+An interesting case of values backlash occurred in one arc.
 Many issues ago the party came across and slew a dragon that was considered Always Chaotic Evil due to what kind of dragon it was.
 Many issues after that, paladin Miko's wrath at them for slaying a dragon was softened when she found out what kind it was.
 Cue even more issues later when the vengeful, grieving mother of the dragon attempts to kill the children of Vaarsuvius the wizard, leading to him casting a spell that ended up killing hundreds of dragons in a single shot.
 Then came this comic, a Wham Episode that (along with the following comic) showed the full (unpleasant) ramifications of V's actions.